CSP5UofG/Imaging-System-App/imaging_system_app_project/docs/user_guide.md

 ### Editing a bill
 - On the Bills page, press the Edit button next to the bill you would like to edit.
 - Press the Update Bill button after making changes, the billing cost will be automatically updated and you will be redirected back to the details page of the bill.

+### Removing a project from a bill
+- On the Bills page, press the View button next to the bill you would like to change.
+- Press the Delete button under the project you would like to remove from the bill.
+- The page will be reloaded with the project removed and costs recalculated.

 ### Printing a bill
 - On the Bills page, press the Print button next to the bill you would like to print.